Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 ###### Null session and guest access

-A null session refers to an unauthenticated NetBIOS session.
-A null session allows unauthenticated access to the shared files as well as a large amounts of information about the machine, such as password policies, usernames, group names, machine names, user and host SIDs.
+A null session refers to an unauthenticated NetBIOS session and allows unauthenticated access to the shared files as well as a large amounts of information about the machine, such as password policies, usernames, group names, machine names, user and host SIDs.
 This Microsoft feature existed in SMB1 by default and was later restricted in subsequent versions of SMB.